 Meet Jennifer Zach

-Jennifer’s thought leadership has been featured in leading coaching and learning publications, and she is a sought-after speaker on the intersection of executive leadership, presence, and body intelligence.
-She serves on the board of directors for Berrett-Koehler Publishers and on the advisory board for the Association for Talent Development (ATD) Hawkeye Chapter.
+My thought leadership has been featured in leading coaching and learning publications, and I am a sought-after speaker at the intersection of executive presence, body intelligence, and the future of work and leadership.
+I serve on the board of directors for Berrett-Koehler Publishers and on the advisory board for the Association for Talent Development (ATD) Hawkeye Chapter—roles that allow me to contribute to shaping how we develop leaders for today and tomorrow's challenges.

-My work explores somatic awareness, nervous system regulation, and embodied leadership.
-I am particularly interested in how leaders use body intelligence to build trust, foster psychological safety, reduce burnout, and cultivate the clarity and presence needed for collaboration and performance in today’s dynamic environment.
+My research and practice center on somatic awareness, nervous system regulation, and embodied leadership.
+I am particularly interested in how leaders can use body intelligence to build trust, foster psychological safety, reduce burnout, and cultivate the clarity and presence required for meaningful collaboration and sustained performance in today's dynamic workplace.

 Somatic Awareness: Leading with Body Intelligence by Jennifer Zach invites readers to discover the untapped wisdom of the body as a source of clarity, confidence, and authentic leadership.
 Drawing from neuroscience, somatic psychology, and her own coaching practice, Zach reveals how tuning into the body’s signals helps leaders regulate stress, strengthen presence, and make wiser decisions in real time.
 This groundbreaking guide reframes leadership as an embodied experience—one where emotional intelligence and nervous system regulation become the foundation for creativity, connection, and regeneration at work.
 If you’re ready to lead with more insight and impact, click “Buy Now” to get your copy on Amazon.